gregvinton80/tech-task/README.md

 ## Demonstration

-See [DEMO.md](DEMO.md) for complete demonstration guide including:
-- Environment setup
-- Vulnerability demonstration
-- Security detection
-- CI/CD pipeline
-- Remediation steps
+For a complete walkthrough of the application features and deployment process, see [DEMO.md](DEMO.md).

 ## Application Features

+### User Management
+- Secure user registration with email validation
-- User signup/login with JWT authentication
+- Password hashing with bcrypt
+- JWT-based session management
+- Automatic session refresh

+### Opportunity Management
-- Track opportunities with name and value
+- Create new opportunities with name and value
-- CRUD operations for opportunities
+- View all opportunities in a clean dashboard
-- User-specific opportunity lists
+- Update opportunity details
+- Delete individual opportunities
+- Bulk delete all opportunities
+- Real-time status updates

+### User Experience
+- Responsive design for mobile and desktop
-- Clean, modern UI with Wiz branding
+- Intuitive interface with modern styling
+- Fast page loads and smooth interactions
+- Clear visual feedback for all actions

 ## API Endpoints